What’s Moving Blink Charging Co. (BLNK) Today? Check Out The Facts

 An interesting stock that came up in some of our conversations today is Blink Charging Co.
 (NASDAQ:BLNK).
-At current price of $2.47, the shares have already lost -0.08 points (-3.14% lower) from its previous close of $2.55.
+At current price of $2.37, the shares have already added 0.04 points (1.72% higher) from its previous close of $2.33.
 Should you buy or avoid them?
-The stock sets an active trading volume day with a reported 437286 contracts so far this session.
-BLNK shares had a relatively better volume day versus average trading capacity of 483.9 thousand shares, but with a 18.06 million float and a 34.92% run over a week, it’s definitely worth keeping an eye on.
+The stock sets an active trading volume day with a reported 312637 contracts so far this session.
+BLNK shares had a relatively better volume day versus average trading capacity of 509.29 thousand shares, but with a 18.06 million float and a 3.56% run over a week, it’s definitely worth keeping an eye on.
 The one year price forecast for BLNK stock indicates that the average analyst price target is $5 per share.
-This means the stock has a potential increase of 102.43% from where the BLNK share price has been trading recently.
+This means the stock has a potential increase of 110.97% from where the BLNK share price has been trading recently.

 During the recent trading session for Blink Charging Co.
-(NASDAQ:BLNK), the company witnessed their stock rise $0.4 over a week and surge $0.5 from the price 20 days ago.
+(NASDAQ:BLNK), the company witnessed their stock drop by $-0.32 over a week and surge $0.27 from the price 20 days ago.
 When compared to their established 52-week high of $4.25, the high they recorded in their recent session happens to be higher.
 Their established 52-week high was attained by the company on 02/21/19.
-The recent low of $1.5 stood for a -41.88% since 11/13/19, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
+The recent low of $1.5 stood for a -44.24% since 11/13/19, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
 A beta of 3.76 is also allocated to the stock.
 Since the beta is greater than one, it implies that the stock is more volatile than the market, a data that traders are keeping close attention to.

 Technical chart claims that Blink Charging Co.
-(BLNK) would settle between $2.79/share to $3.02/share level.
-However, if the stock price goes below the $2.36 mark, then the market for Blink Charging Co. becomes much weaker.
-If that happens, the stock price might even plunge as low as $2.16 for its downside target.
-The stock is currently in the green zone of MACD, with the indicator reading 0.32.
+(BLNK) would settle between $2.39/share to $2.45/share level.
+However, if the stock price goes below the $2.26 mark, then the market for Blink Charging Co. becomes much weaker.
+If that happens, the stock price might even plunge as low as $2.19 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -0.05.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 BLNK equity has an average rating of 2, with the figure leaning towards a bullish end.
 2 analysts who tracked the company were contacted by Reuters.
 Amongst them, 0 rated the stock as a hold while the remaining 2 were split even though not equally.
 Some analysts rate the stock as a buy or a strong buy while no rated it as a sell.
 2 analysts rated Blink Charging Co.
 (NASDAQ:BLNK) as a buy or a strong buy while not a single analyst advised that investors should desist from purchasing the stock or sell them if they already own the company’s stock.